lingqingmeng/lingqingmeng.com/src/content/projects/DayOneMentality/index.md

 While designing the team this way, we unlock capabilities that allow us to compete at an elite level.
 This allows us to demonstrate Day 1 Mentality.

 Day 1 mentality is a stark contrast to Day 2 mentalities.
 A Day 1 firm is obsessed on making high accuracy and large volume decisions.
 In order to do this week after week, month after month, every day each employee must work beyond his or her comfort zone.
+The main purpose of a business is to create value for our shareholders.
+And among many other things, we do this fundamental aspect of building a business very well.

 In a letter to hsi shareholders, written by Jeff Bezos